Fawzia of Egypt

-Fawzia of Egypt (فوزية; 5 November 1921 – 2 July 2013), also known as Fawzia Pahlavi or Fawzia Chirine, was an Egyptian princess who became Queen of Iran as the first wife of Mohammad Reza Pahlavi, Shah of Iran.
+Fawzia of Egypt (فوزية; 5 November 1921 – 2 July 2013), also known as Fawzia Pahlavi or Fawzia Chirine, was an Egyptian princess who became Shahbanu of Iran as the first wife of Mohammad Reza Pahlavi, Shah of Iran.
 Fawzia was the daughter of Fuad I, seventh son of Ismail the Magnificent.

-Her marriage to the Iranian Crown Prince in 1939 was a political deal: it consolidated Egyptian power and influence in the Middle East, while bringing respectability to the Egyptian regime by association with the much more prestigious Iranian royal house.
+Her marriage to the Iranian Crown Prince in 1939 was a political deal: it consolidated Egyptian power and influence in the Middle East, while bringing respectability to the new Iranian regime by association with the much more prestigious Egyptian royal house.
 Fawzia obtained an Egyptian divorce in 1948, under which their one daughter Princess Shahnaz would be brought up in Iran.
 Fawzia, who was known as the "sad queen" in the press, lived in isolation and silence after the 1952 Egyptian revolution and never published her memories of the court of Iran and Egypt.
 In 1949, Fawzia married Colonel Ismail Chirine, an Egyptian diplomat, with whom she had a son and a daughter.

 Early life and education

-Princess Fawzia was born Her Sultanic Highness Princess Fawzia bint Fuad at Ras el-Tin Palace, Alexandria, the eldest daughter of Sultan Fuad I of Egypt and Sudan (later King Fuad I), and his second wife, Nazli Sabri on 5 November 1921.
-Princess Fawzia was of Albanian and Circassian descent from her father's side, and French and Egyptian descent from her mother.
-Her mother's maternal grandfather was Major General Mohamed Sherif Pasha, prime minister and minister of foreign affairs, who was of Turkish-Circassian origin.
-She was the great-great-granddaughter of Muhammad Ali of Egypt as well as the great-granddaughter of the French-born officer Suleiman Pasha.
-Suleiman Pasha served under Napoleon, converted to Islam, and oversaw an overhaul of the Egyptian army under her great-great-grandfather Muhammad Ali Pasha the Great.
+Princess Fawzia was born Her Sultanic Highness Princess Fawzia bint Fuad at Ras El Tin Palace, Alexandria, the eldest daughter of Sultan Fuad I of Egypt and Sudan (later King Fuad I), and his second wife, Nazli Sabri on 5 November 1921.

-In addition to her sisters, Faiza, Faika and Fathia, and her brother, Farouk, she had two half-siblings, Fawkia and Ismail, from her father's previous marriage to Princess Shwikar Khanum Effendi.
-Princess Fawzia was fluent in English and French in addition to her native Arabic.
+In addition to her sisters, Faiza, Faika and Fathia, and her brother, Farouk, she had two half-siblings, Fawkia and Ismail, from her father's previous marriage to Princess Shwikar Effendi.

-Her beauty was often compared to that of film stars Hedy Lamarr and Vivien Leigh.
+Fawzia was raised by multiple nannies, including Anne Eugene, an English nanny, with whom she and her sisters kept contact after the royal family were overthrown.
+She was homeschooled from the age of four.
+Among her teachers: Lady ‘Alia Abdel Karim,’ who taught her religion; and Lady ‘Karima El-Saeed,’ the sister of Amina El-Saeed, who taught her general knowledge.
+Fawzia had lessons in Arabic, English and French.

+She complained to ‘Naima Youssef,’ the sports instructor, that Queen Nazli blamed her for her lack of desire to learn any sport.
+Princess Fawzia only learned tennis and table tennis, in which she achieved great success.

+In 1937, Fawzia travelled outside Egypt for the first time, accompanying her family on a tour of Europe.